cggs-matthew-pham/cggs-digital-tutorials/robodk/00-hands-on-the-arm.md

   real Python.

 Clicking works.
 It also doesn't scale, imagine doing this for nine board squares by hand, then again if the board shifts two millimetres.
-That's exactly the problem Tutorial 01 onward solves: writing the *positions* as numbers in code instead of clicking them one at a time.
+Tutorial 01 onward writes the *positions* as numbers in code instead, the same app, upgraded.

-**Next:** Tutorial 01, the same connect-and-read idea, in Python.
+**Next:** Tutorial 01, the arm's turn to tell you where it is.